 All-day wear is one of the best qualities of this model.
-With such a thick sole and women's specific last, they are comfortable to wear out and about.
-From running errands to tending the garden, we never had tired or aching feet by the end of the day; and the neoprene shaft is so flexible (the most flexible of the bunch), that we never had issues with mobility, even with the shaft being of fair height.
+With such a thick sole and women's specific last, they are comfortable to wear.
+From running errands, driving, to tending the garden, we never had tired or aching feet by the end of the day; and since the neoprene shaft is so flexible (the most flexible of the bunch), we never had issues with mobility, even with the shaft being of fair height.

-The Legacy is the second heaviest pair we tested, but they surprisingly didn't feel cumbersome or difficult to pack.
+The Legacy is a pretty heavy pair, but they surprisingly didn't feel cumbersome or difficult to pack.
 The footbox is roomy enough for thick socks, and while there was slight heel slippage, the neoprene is so soft that we did not have hot spots develop.
 These boots were also really easy to put on and take off without the aid of your hands.

 Versatility in style is what the Legacy lacked the most.
-Coming in only one brown/copper color for the neoprene, and being rather tall, their marine lifestyle look was fairly singular.
-Even with the lining and cyan color accents at the rim and around the outsole, they come off as a more practical, technical boot as opposed to something intended to be fashionable; however, you can fold the shaft to reveal the patterned lining for a cuter look.
+Coming in only one brown/copper color (at the time of publishing) for the neoprene, and being rather tall, their marine lifestyle look was fairly singular.
+Even with the lining and color accents at the rim and around the outsole, they came off as a more practical, technical boot as opposed to something intended to be fashionable.
+However, you can fold the shaft to reveal the patterned lining for a cuter look.
 There are no added buckles or accessories, and the molding is incredibly subtle.